katiaStepovoy/unity-project/README.md

 <img src="/../../../../katiaStepovoy/portfolio/blob/main/client/src/pages/images/game4.png" align="center" height="300">
 </p>
 Walk in 4 directions using the arrows on keyboard,
-When you see a gun \ grenade you can pick, the target cross that gudes you will turn into a square and you need to press 'space' to collect them.
+When you see a gun \ grenade you can pick, the target cross that guides you will turn into a square and **you need to press 'space'** to collect them.
 **To shoot -> press space**
 **To throw grenade -> press Q**
 <p align="center">